 Seek help if:

-If symptoms are severe, seek immediate medical attention.
+seek immediate medical attention.

-White-Tail Spider Bite First Aid
+White Tail Spider Bite First Aid

-Identify a White-Tail Spider
+Identify a White Tail Spider

-Symptoms of a White-Tail Spider Bite
+Symptoms of a White Tail Spider Bite

-Most white-tail spider bites are not serious and cause only mild symptoms like:
+Most white tail spider bites are not serious and cause only mild symptoms like:

 Localised pain, redness, swelling and itching.

-While many people think these bites lead to large ulcers, there is no current evidence to support this.
+While many people think that these bites lead to large ulcers, there is no current evidence to support this.

-First Aid for a White-Tail Spider Bite
+First Aid for a White Tail Spider Bite

 In most cases, treatment is simple.